monoxity/monoxity.db/README.md

 // Set value (insert / update) - returns data on success const data = await database.set("key", "value");

+// Push a value to an array in the database (inspired by quick.db)
+// The third boolean parameter is optional, duplicate array elements will be destroyed if set to true const data = await database.push("key", "value", true);

+// Remove a value from an array in the database (inspired by quick.db) const data = await database.pull("key", "value");

 // Return an array of objects containing the keys and values from the database const data = await database.getAll();
 const data = await database.getAll("key");